jsanvil/som24/docs/unit01.md

 - **Maximize performance**.
 Ensure that the processor is always running a process.

-- **Minimize response time**.
-Ensure that processes are run as soon as possible after they are created.

 - **Minimize latency or response time**.
-Ensure that processes are run as soon as possible after they are created.
+Ensure that processes are run **as soon as possible** after they are created and the waiting time is **as short as possible**.
+This is important for interactive applications, such as web browsers and video games.

 - **Maximize fairness**.
 Ensure that all processes are given an equal opportunity to run.

 ---

+!!! note "Analogy"
+    Process management could be similar to **office work**.

+    You can have:

-Process management could be similar to office work.
-You can have a list of tasks to be done and set priorities for them: high, medium, low, for example.
+    - a list of **tasks** to be done
+    - a set **priorities** for them: high, medium, low

+    For example:

     You should start by doing the high priority tasks first, and when they are finished, move on to the medium priority tasks and then to the low priority tasks.
 Once the task is done, it is crossed out.

-This can lead to the problem that low priority tasks may never get done and remain on the list forever.
+    This can lead to the **problem** that low priority tasks may never get done and remain on the list forever.
 To solve this, older tasks can be assigned high priority.

-> Although process scheduling is rather more complex, to get an idea, we could compare process scheduling with the service in a restaurant.
-Service is considered optimal when waiting times for customers are as short as possible and no one starves to death.
+    Although process scheduling is rather more complex, to get an idea, we could compare process scheduling with the **service in a restaurant**.
+Service is considered **optimal when waiting times** for customers are as short as possible and no one **starves** to death.

+!!! note "Algorithm"
+    An **algorithm** is a **set of instructions** that are used to **solve a problem**.

+    It can be compared to a cooking recipe, which is a set of instructions that are used to prepare a meal.

-The scheduling algorithm can be classified into two types:
+The scheduling algorithms can be classified into two **types**:

+- **Non-preemptive**.
+The process scheduler **cannot interrupt a process that is running** to run another process.
+This is useful for ensuring that low-priority processes are run to completion.

 - **Preemptive**.
-The process scheduler can interrupt a process that is running to run another process.
+The process scheduler **can interrupt a process** that is running to run another process.
 This is useful for ensuring that high-priority processes are run as soon as possible.

-- **Non-preemptive**.
-The process scheduler cannot interrupt a process that is running to run another process.
-This is useful for ensuring that low-priority processes are run to completion.

 Let's study the following scheduling algorithms:

-- Non-preemptive:
+- **Non-preemptive**:
-    - **First-come, first-served (FCFS)**.
+    - **First-Come, First-Served (FCFS)**.
 The process that arrives first is the first to be run.
-    - **Shortest job first (SJF)**.
+    - **Shortest Job First (SJF)**.
 The process with the shortest execution time is run first.
-- Preemptive:
+- **Preemptive**:
-    - **Shortest remaining time first (SRTF)**.
+    - **Shortest Remaining Time First (SRTF)**.
 The process with the shortest remaining execution time is run first.
-    - **Round-robin (RR)**.
+    - **Round-Robin (RR)**.
 Each process is run for a fixed amount of time, called a time slice or quantum, and then the next process is run.

 ---